 Core Group members will usually receive the Warm Home Discount automatically.
 However, if you haven’t, you should check the following information on the letter:

 Your rebate will automatically be added to your electricity bill or you will receive your voucher through the post in due course.

 If your reference number starts with ‘U’:

 The DWP is unaware of your SSE customer information.
 A quick phone call to its Warm Home Discount help team should be enough to get your information updated and have your application processed.
-Get in touch by calling 0345 603 9439 from Monday to Friday, between 8:00am and 6pm.
+Get in touch by calling 0345 070 7373 from Monday to Friday, between 8:00am and 6pm.
 Alternatively, you can email the SSE Warm Home Discount help team at [email protected].

 If you are part of the broader group, you should use the SSE Warm Home Discount application form on the supplier’s website.
 If you’d prefer a paper application form you can contact SSE directly.

 If you live in a mobile or park home, there is a separate application process.

 Will I still receive the discount if I switch suppliers?